learnitr/learnitdashboard/README.md

 <!-- badges: end -->

-Dashboard for exploring {learnitdown} data.
+A dashboard for exploring {learnitdown} data.

 This package is associated with and enhances the {learnitdown} package.